 Idaho offers a variety of outdoor opportunities with its abundance of public lands and distinct seasonal opportunities.
 A study released by the Outdoor Industry Association in 2017 found that at least 79 percent of Idaho residents participate in outdoor recreation, ranking the state third behind Alaska and Montana.
 Alongside Montana, three additional states bordering Idaho (Washington, Utah, Wyoming) are included in the top states for overall participation.
-The federal Bureau of Economic Analysis estimates outdoor recreation contributes \$2.2 billion to Idaho's economy.
+The study further found that outdoor recreation in Idaho generates \$7.8 billion in annual consumer spending.